Jev1337/NiceFlor-Encoder/README.md

 #### Is this illegal?

-Cloning a remote is illegal in some countries, as capturing signals itself is illegal.
+Cloning a remote is illegal in some countries.
 So use at your own risk, this is only for educational purposes.

 ## Optimizations